Trigger for impairment testing

 COVID-19 might have a significant impact on the risk-free rate and on entity-specific risk premiums (e.g. financing risk, country risk and forecasting risk) used in determining the appropriate discount rate to discount future cash flows.
 [IAS 36.A1, A16, A18]

 The risk-free rate is generally based on the yield on government bonds that have the same or similar duration as the cash flows of the asset or CGU.
-In certain jurisdictions, the yield on long-term government bonds has decreased in the first quarter of 2020.
-However, a decrease in the risk-free rate following a decrease in the yield on government bonds may not translate into declines in a company’s discount rate due to possible increases in credit and/or other risk premiums in the company’s circumstances.
+In certain jurisdictions, the yield on long-term government bonds decreased in 2020.
+However, a decrease in the risk-free rate following a decrease in the yield on government bonds may not translate into declines in a company’s discount rate due to possible increases in credit and/or other risk premiums.
 [Insights 3.10.300.120]

-For more information on the impact of COVID-19 on discount rates, see our web article on fair value measurement.
+For more information, see our article on fair value measurement.

 Considering the approach to projecting cash flows

-Given the uncertain macroeconomic outlook, with scenarios ranging from economic disruption for a few months before economic activity returns to normal, through to a lengthy period of disruption triggering a significant recession, estimation uncertainty will be significantly higher than normal and there will probably be a wider range of reasonably possible cash flow projections.
+Given the uncertain macroeconomic outlook, with scenarios ranging from a relatively quick rebound in economic activity and strong long-term growth, through to a muted recovery or recession followed by slow long-term growth, estimation uncertainty will be significantly higher than normal and there will probably be a wider range of reasonably possible cash flow projections.

 Two approaches can be used to project cash flows:

 Given the high degree of uncertainty, it may be helpful to consider using an expected cash flow approach as opposed to the traditional approach.
 Under the traditional approach, cash flows are not adjusted for risk but, rather, risk is reflected in determining the discount rate.
-Under the expected cash flow approach, the uncertainty about the future cash flows is reflected in the different probability-weighted cash flow projections used, rather than in the discount rate.
+Under the expected cash flow approach, uncertainty about future cash flows is reflected in different probability-weighted cash flow projections, rather than in the discount rate.
 The expected cash flow approach inherently requires a more explicit consideration of the wider than normal range of possible future outcomes.
 [IFRS 13.B26, IAS 36.A7, Insights 3.10.220]

 Whichever approach a company adopts, the rate used to discount cash flows should not reflect adjustments for factors that have been incorporated into the estimated cash flows and vice versa.
 Otherwise, the effect of some factors will be double counted.
 [IAS 36.55–56]